corsac-dart/rpc/doc/01-introduction.md

 Middleware pipelines are very common concept which is widely used on modern HTTP applications.
-This library's **ApiServer** class uses [corsac-dart/middleware]() component which allows end users to extend it by adding their own middleware handlers to the server's pipeline.
+This library's **ApiServer** class uses it's own middleware component which allows end users to extend it by adding their own middleware handlers to the server's pipeline.

 **ApiServer** also uses [corsac-dart/kernel]() which provides Dependency